Connect to an Amazon EMR cluster from SageMaker Studio or Studio Classic - Amazon SageMaker

 1. Choose Cluster at the top of your notebook.

-Cluster is only visible when you use a kernel from Supported images and kernels to connect to an Amazon EMR cluster from SageMaker Studio Classic or from Bring your own image.
+Cluster is only visible when you use a kernel from Supported images and kernels to connect to an Amazon EMR cluster from Studio or Studio Classic or from Bring your own image.
 If you cannot see Cluster at the top of your notebook, ensure that your administrator has configured the discoverability of your clusters and switch to a supported kernel.

 2. Select the cluster to which you want to connect, then choose Connect.

 3. If you configured your Amazon EMR clusters to support runtime IAM roles and your administrator preloaded your roles in an execution role configuration JSON, you can select your Amazon EMR access role from the Amazon EMR execution role drop down menu.
-If your roles are not preloaded, Studio Classic uses your Studio Classic execution role by default.
+If your roles are not preloaded, Studio or Studio Classic uses your Studio or Studio Classic execution role by default.
 For information about using runtime roles with Amazon EMR, see Connect to an Amazon EMR cluster from Studio Classic using runtime IAM roles.
-When you connect to a cluster, Studio Classic adds a code block to an active cell to establish the connection.
+When you connect to a cluster, Studio or Studio Classic adds a code block to an active cell to establish the connection.

-Otherwise, if the cluster you choose does not use Kerberos, LDAP, or runtime role authentication, Studio Classic prompts you to select the credential type.
+Otherwise, if the cluster you choose does not use Kerberos, LDAP, or runtime role authentication, Studio or Studio Classic prompts you to select the credential type.
 You can choose HTTP basic authentication or No credential.

 4. An active cell populates and runs.
 This cell contains the connection command to connect to your Amazon EMR cluster.